BizTalk 2009 64 bits Adapters – WCF SAP Adapter – Troubleshooting Installation Issues – Missing sapBinding

 This problem and resolution apply to the SQL Adapter as well.

-Here some good related articles:
+Here is a good related article:

 Author: Sandro Pereira